 Winter Stoke Time

 While you’re over this way, head inside the Riverwalk Center building and hit the Breckenridge Ski and Board Swap.
-Score incredible deals on locally loved winter gear while supporting Team Summit athletes.
+Score incredible deals on new and locally loved winter gear while supporting Team Summit athletes.

-Take breaks from Main Street for family adventures and bike along the rec path, go on a mellow hike from town or play by the river.
-Ride the free gondola to the base of Peak 8 and pencil in some Epic Discovery fun up where you’ll find everything from alpine slides and a coaster to ziplines and mini golf.
-Saturday is a perfect day to break away- most visitors are at the festival, leaving you with less crowds outside of Main Street.
+Take breaks from Main Street for family adventures and bike along the rec path, go on a mellow hike from town, or play by the river.
+Ride the free gondola to the base of Peak 8 and pencil in some Epic Discovery.
+You’ll find everything from alpine slides and a coaster to ziplines and mini-golf.
+Saturday is a perfect day to break away – most visitors are at the festival, leaving you with fewer crowds outside of Main Street.

 Stay the Night